 University doesn’t just consist of hard work and academic pressure; it offers an array of exciting opportunities that can enhance your student experience.
-Loughborough University offers 118 pre-existing societies and the chance to create your own.
+Loughborough University offers over 120 pre-existing societies and the chance to create your own.
 The array of extracurricular activities doesn’t stop there; the university showcases itself through the opportunity to participate in over 50 different sports, ranging in levels of ability.

 So, yes, the university may offer such experiences, but the question is, why should you engage with societies?
 Why should you try out for a sports team?
 There are copious benefits to such activities, but the pre-eminent reasons are: the opportunity to make friends, exposure to the full university experience, enjoying a physically and mentally healthy lifestyle, and improving your employability.

 - Making Friends